onyx-and-iris/voicemeeter-api-python/README.md

 ### Recorder

-The following methods are Available
+The following methods are available

 -   `play()`
 -   `stop()`